Gnamer/Ocean-structure/README.md

 # Ocean-structure
-IT audited  equiement install all properity
+IT audit summary and solution